 Drug and alcohol rehab programmes can vary in length.
 It will all depend on the delivery of rehab that you select, along with the severity of your drug and alcohol addiction.

 Active impacts can also influence your rehab stay, with a focus on your response to addiction treatment options.

 For example, outpatient rehab will take significantly longer, in comparison to residential rehab.
 In addition, someone experiencing mental health issues, requiring dual-diagnosis treatment will experience a longer stay over someone who doesn’t suffer from mental health issues.

 Commonly, rehab programmes, on a residential basis will last 28 days.
 This timescale will include all active addiction treatment options.
 However, your rehabilitation investment must continue on your return to Staffordshire, ensuring that you can remain sober.

 What will happen after I detox from drugs and alcohol?

 The first common step of drug and alcohol rehab will focus on detoxification.
-Most clients will require a detox programme to motivate physical withdrawal from drugs and alcohol.
+Most clients will require a drug or alcohol detox programme to motivate physical withdrawal from drugs and alcohol.

 Post-detox, rehab programmes will deviate, all depending on personal needs.
 With this in mind, we cannot provide an accurate timeline.
 However, you can expect to complete therapeutic addiction treatments, such as CBT, stress management and relapse prevention, helping you respond strongly to cognitive repair.